A Sustainable Planet

-All human advances have been connected to advances in producing and using energy.
-We are now at a new crossroads and the path we take will be key to our survival.
+All human advances have been connected to advances in producing and using energy from Earth’s natural resources.
+Those resources are finite, and we are now at a crossroads.
+The paths we take will be key to our future.

-With all of the earth’s five mass extinctions, the climate changed faster than any species could adapt.
+With all of Earth’s five mass extinctions, the climate changed faster than any species could adapt.
 The current extinction has the same random and rapid properties, but it’s unique in that it’s caused entirely by the actions of a single species—humans.
 Read more »